GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/common-errors.md

 ### Cannot find hostname ...

 This means that it cannot download the necessary components (typically during a gradle build).
-To fix this, you must get on an available wifi channel and press the make build button on Android Studio.
-Either this or rebuild project will download the gradle resources and then you can easily fo the build to the robot.
+To fix this, you must get on an available Wi-Fi channel and press the make build button on Android Studio.
+Either this or rebuild project will download the gradle resources, and then you can easily fo the build to the robot.

 ### Null Pointer Exception

 This basically means that the thing you are trying to call hasn't been initialized yet.
 This occurs most with motors and other hardware devices.
-This happens when you have not set the device to equal a hardware map.get instance.
+This happens when you have not set the device to equal a hardware map.
+Get instance.

 ### Hardware Device Not Found